mbh038/mbh038.github.io/index.md

 ## Certifications

-Many online courses in 2015-2016.
+Many online courses completed in 2015-2016.
 The code written for most of these can be found in my GitHub repo.
 Most courses required between 20 and 100 hours of work over 4 - 8 weeks.

 `2015`